-The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams. irst,he CDBGDRunds wilbe leveraged wtthFEMAazard Mtigaion Grant funds for two (2) dual purpose community storm shelters.
-These public facilities include the North Smithfield andConcorddual purpose community storm shelters proposed to be constructed.
-Moreover, an Alabama State Representative is also providing discretionary funds for theConcordstorm shelter.
+The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams. irst, he CDBGDRunds wilbe leveraged wtth FEMA azard Mtigaion Grant funds for two (2) dual purpose community storm shelters.
+These public facilities include the North Smithfield and Concorddual purpose community storm shelters proposed to for assistance to CALTRO.